pliu/k8splayground/apps/mock-server/README.md

 - how the Dockerfile definition translates to layers in a Docker image and the effect of layers (requires changing the Makefile)
 - how to handle SIGTERM and gracefully shutdown an application

-For how ingress works, see the nginx-ingress app's README.
+For how ingress works, see the nginx-ingress application's README.

 ## Testing
 The expected behavior of the mock-server is to log the JSON payload after logging the request and to return "You hit: <path the request was directed to>".